ljbarker/WhatchaGot/README.md

     ~/express-backend npm run dev //only if you want to test routes on local host instead of the deployed azure backend ~/WhatchaGot npm start || ~/react-frontend npm start

+## To Try Out:

+    Existing user:
+        username: ljbarker
+        password: 1234
+    New user:
+        username: must use >= 3 characters
+        password: must be >= 8 characters

 ## Design System-EverGreen:

 [https://evergreen.segment.com/components]